AdamSobieski/adamsobieski.github.io/thought-experiments/index.md

 How would sensors work for higher-dimensional spaces?
 For four-dimensional spaces, would four-dimensional lenses focus incoming rays onto three-dimensional retinas?

-Can artificial neural networks learn to control attached sensors and move around in higher-dimensional spaces, perceiving and comprehending these environments?
+Can artificial-intelligence systems, e.g., artificial neural networks, learn to control attached sensors and to navigate in higher-dimensional spaces, perceiving and comprehending these environments?

-Would artificial-intelligence systems trained in higher-dimensional spaces be able to directly imagine higher-dimensional phenomena?